 What To Do If You Are Involved in a Motorcycle or Scooter Accident

 - Call 911.
 Get medical assistance .
-Even if you don’t feel injured, you could be in shock or your injuries not apparent.
+Even if you don’t feel injured, you could be in shock or your injuries might not be readily apparent.

 - Report.
 Make sure that police take a detailed report.

 - Document.
-Get information like drivers license, insurance and license plate and a description of the driver and vehicle.
+Get information like drivers license information, insurance and license plate information, and a description of the driver and vehicle.

-- Never discuss fault with the driver, or insurance representatives.
+- Never discuss fault with the driver or with insurance representatives.

 - Diagram.
-Make a map of the street, where the vehicles are located and any other details relevant to th accident.
+Make a map of the street, where the vehicles are located, and any other details relevant to the accident.

 - DO NOT throw any article of clothing away, even if it is badly soiled.